andkorzh/OLD-Verilog-MOS6502/README.md

 It had big problems with the operability of the lower part of the processor and I had to replace the lower part with my ready-made 6502 modules.
 The project turned out to be working and was tested as part of the FPGA APU 2A03.
+Successfully passed the functional test of Klaus Dormann.

 This design fits into the Altera EPM570 CPLD and is very optimal in terms of the resources used.